Alrope123/rethinking-demonstrations/README.md

 ```

 ### Announcements
+* 07/25/2022: The code also supports running GPT3 now.
+Please contact authors for running other models.
 * 02/25/2022: The code supports running GPT-2, MetaICL and GPT-J for now.
 Please contact authors for running other models.

 ## Content